Text-It/TextItCLI/docs/PRIVACY_POLICY.md

 ## 🌟 Introduction

-Welcome to TextIt, a secure social networking platform developed by TextIt Corporation ("we," "us," or "our").
+Welcome to TextIt 3.0, the secure command-line messaging platform developed by TextIt Corporation ("we," "us," or "our").
 We are committed to protecting your privacy and being transparent about how we handle your personal information.

-This Privacy Policy explains how we collect, use, disclose, and protect your information when you use our application, website, and related services (collectively, the "Service").
+This Privacy Policy explains how we collect, use, disclose, and protect your information when you use our command-line interface, related tools, and services (collectively, the "Service").
 Please read this policy carefully to understand our practices regarding your information.

+### 1.0 Key Principles

+- **Minimal Data Collection**: We only collect what's necessary to provide our Service
+- **End-to-End Encryption**: Your messages are encrypted and only accessible by you and your intended recipients
+- **Transparency**: Clear explanations about our data practices
+- **User Control**: Tools to manage your privacy settings and data

 ### 1.1 About This Policy

-This Privacy Policy applies to all users of the TextIt Service.
+This Privacy Policy applies to all users of the TextIt 3.0 Service.
 By accessing or using our Service, you acknowledge that you have read, understood, and agree to the collection, use, and disclosure of your information as described in this Privacy Policy and our [Terms of Service](TERMS_OF_SERVICE.md).

+This version of our Privacy Policy is effective as of August 15, 2025, and reflects our current data protection standards and legal requirements, including GDPR, CCPA, and other global privacy regulations.

 ### 1.2 Key Definitions